A practical guide to reaching the Falak Sar (5,918 m) base from Kalam, approach, fitness, permits, gear and trusted local outfitters.

 Honest difficulty rating

 Reaching the Falak Sar base area is a strenuous trek that requires at least one prior multi-day Himalayan or Hindu Kush trekking experience, good cardio fitness, and acclimatization above 3,500 m.
-Summiting the peak requires technical mountaineering — rope, ice axe, crampons and prior climbing experience.
+Summiting the peak requires technical mountaineering.
+Rope, ice axe, crampons and prior climbing experience.
 Do not attempt either as a casual visitor.

 Route from Kalam to base area

 From Kalam, take a jeep up the Ushu Forest road via Matiltan to the upper Mahodand valley.
 From the road head, the trail climbs the moraines and grass slopes northward toward the Falak Sar massif.
 The base area is typically reached over 2 to 3 days of trekking with porters carrying camp equipment.
-Total approach distance from the road head is approximately 15 to 25 km depending on the chosen camp.
+Total approach distance from the road head is about 15 to 25 km depending on the chosen camp.

 Acclimatization plan

 Spend at least 2 nights in Kalam (2,000 m) before starting.
 Camp the first night near Mahodand (2,865 m).
 Climb high, sleep low principle: ascend during the day to higher elevations and return to lower camp to sleep.
 Allow at least 5 to 6 days for the approach and acclimatization stages.
-Carry a pulse oximeter and check SpO2 each evening — values below 80 percent at rest indicate poor acclimatization.
+Carry a pulse oximeter and check SpO2 each evening.
+Values below 80 percent at rest indicate poor acclimatization.

 Gear list for the base trek